Harpal Kumar

-Sir Harpal Singh Kumar (born 1965) is a British medical researcher of Indian descent who was chief executive officer of Cancer Research UK from April 2008 until June 2018, when he became senior vice president and head of innovation EMEA at Johnson & Johnson.
-He left the company in April 2020 and is now president of GRAIL Europe.
+Sir Harpal Singh Kumar (born 1965) is a British medical researcher of Indian descent who is president of GRAIL Europe.
+He was chief executive officer of Cancer Research UK from April 2008 until June 2018, and then senior vice president and head of innovation EMEA at Johnson & Johnson until April 2020.

 Early life

 Kumar's parents were refugees.
 As Sikhs, they chose to leave what was to become Pakistan and move to India during the Partition of India in 1947, where they ended up in refugee camps.
 Later they moved to England from India, where his father was employed sweeping factory floors, before eventually starting his own grocery store.

-Kumar attended Latymer Upper School in Hammersmith before taking up a place to study Chemical Engineering at the University of Cambridge.
+Kumar attended Latymer Upper School in Hammersmith before taking up a place to study chemical engineering at the University of Cambridge.
 He graduated with Master of Engineering and Master of Arts degrees and was awarded the Mobil Prize, Metal Box Prize, and Hughes Prize during his time at Cambridge.
-He subsequently gained a Master of Business Administration degree with High Distinction as a Baker Scholar at Harvard Business School where he won the Ford Prize and the Wolfe Prize.
+He subsequently gained a Master of Business Administration degree with high distinction as a Baker Scholar at Harvard Business School where he won the Ford Prize and the Wolfe Prize.

 Career

 After graduation, Kumar was employed by McKinsey and Co. as a healthcare consultant.
 In 1992 he was appointed chief executive of the disability charity the Papworth Trust.
 In 1997 he founded Nexan Group, a venture capital-backed medical devices company.

-He joined Cancer Research Technology Limited as chief executive in 2002 and became chief operating officer of Cancer Research UK in 2004.
-He became chief executive officer in April 2007 and led the charity for more than a decade before departing for Johnson & Johnson Innovation.
+Kumar joined Cancer Research Technology Limited (the commercialisation arm of Cancer Research UK) as chief executive in 2002, and took on the additional role of chief operating officer of Cancer Research UK in 2004.
+He became chief executive officer in April 2007 and led the charity for more than a decade before departing in 2018.

+From 2018 to 2020, Kumar was head of EMEA at Johnson & Johnson Innovation.
+In April 2020, he was appointed president of GRAIL Europe by GRAIL Inc.

-Among his other roles, Kumar is a trustee of the Francis Crick Institute and the Institute for Cancer Research, and chairman of the Board of the National Cancer Research Institute.
-He is also chairman of the Cancer Outcomes Strategy Advisory Group in England and co-chair of the National Awareness and Early Diagnosis Initiative, the senior Senior Independent Director of Innovate UK and a board member of UK Research and Innovation.
+Kumar's non-executive roles have included serving as a trustee of the Francis Crick Institute and the Institute of Cancer Research, and a senior independent member of the council of Innovate UK.
+He has served on the boards of the National Cancer Research Institute (as chair), the Cancer Outcomes Strategy Advisory Group in England (as chair), the National Awareness and Early Diagnosis Initiative (as co-chair), and UK Research and Innovation.

-On 10 April 2020 GRAIL Inc. announced Kumar's appointment as President of GRAIL Europe.